JMFlin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

  1. Read X_train.txt, y_train.txt and subject_train.txt from "./Data/train" folder
- and store them in train_X, train_Y and train_Subject variables respectively.
+ and store them in train_X, train_Y and train_Subject variables.

  2. Read X_test.txt, y_test.txt and subject_test.txt from "./Data/test" folder
- and store them in test_X, test_Y and test_Subject variables respectively.
+ and store them in test_X, test_Y and test_Subject variables.

  3. Merge test_X and test_X to form join_X, which is a 10299x561 data frame.
  Merge test_Y and train_Y to form join_Y, which is a 10299x1 data frame.